Fight for $15: Global strikes and protests

-Julie Sherry, an organizer of the protests in the United Kingdom, which have taken place on several occasions since January, projected that 100 workers would meet at 4 pm London time at the McDonald's in Trafalgar Square.
-They planned to carry signs declaring, "Fast Food Rights" and "Hungry for Justice" and to chant, "Zero Hours, No Way" — a reference to contracts in the UK that an estimated 90% of McDonald's workers have signed that don't guarantee them any hours but expect workers to come in whenever they are called.
+Julie Sherry, an organizer of the protests in the United Kingdom, which took place on several occasions since January 2014, projected that 100 workers would meet at 4 pm London time at the McDonald's in Trafalgar Square.
+They planned to carry signs declaring, "Fast Food Rights" and "Hungry for Justice" and to chant, "Zero Hours, No Way" – a reference to contracts in the UK that an estimated 90% of McDonald's workers have signed that do not guarantee them any hours but expect workers to come in whenever they are called.
 Organizers say that in the Philippines, workers held a flash mob inside a Manila McDonald's, singing and dancing to "Let It Go", from the movie Frozen, urging McDonald's to "let go" of its low wages and allow workers to organize.
 Protesters in Brussels shut down a McDonald's at lunchtime, and protesters in Mumbai who were threatened with arrests by local police were undeterred.
 Japan saw protests in nearly every prefecture and showed solidarity with U.S. workers by calling on McDonald's to pay Japanese workers 1,500 yen.

 This is not the first time that the workers protested against the low wages.
 On November 29, 2012, about 200 workers protested at a McDonald's at Madison Avenue and 40th Street chanting "Hey, hey, what do you say?
 We demand fair pay".
 According to Kate Bronfenbrenner, director of labor education research at the Cornell University School of Industrial and Labor Relations, the workers global campaign is not a new idea.
-To determine the origins of this approach, you have to take a trip back to the 1800s, when workers in Britain and India jointly protested the way the East India Company treated its Indian workers.
+This approach originated in the 1800s, when workers in Britain and India jointly protested the way the East India Company treated its Indian workers.

-Some economists and labor activists are looking to the Danish socioeconomic model, with its powerful unions and living wages for fast-food workers, as evidence that companies can adapt in nations that have high wage floors, and that such a model can serve as an example to the United States.
+Some economists and labor activists are looking to the Danish socioeconomic model, with its powerful unions and living wages for fast food workers, as evidence that companies can adapt in nations that have high wage floors, and that such a model can serve as an example to the United States.
 According to John Schmitt of the Center for Economic and Policy Research: "We see from Denmark that it's possible to run a profitable fast-food business while paying workers these kinds of wages."
-Stephen J. Caldeira, President and CEO of the International Franchise Association, an organization that has many fast-food companies as members, strongly disagrees and claims that "trying to compare the business and labor practices in Denmark and the U.S. is like comparing apples to autos."
+Stephen J. Caldeira, President and CEO of the International Franchise Association, an organization that has many fast food companies as members, strongly disagrees and claims that "trying to compare the business and labor practices in Denmark and the U.S. is like comparing apples to autos."